microsoft-healthcare-madison/devdays-2019-subscription-cs/README.md

 A basic C# project for use in discovering the basics of FHIR R5 Subscriptions.

-Built for DevDays 2019 Europe.
+* Built for DevDays 2019 Europe.
+* Updated for DevDays 2020 US (May - Online)

 Meant to be used in conjunction with the test server at http://subscriptions.argo.run